nodiscc/xsrv/docs/tags.md

-users - setup users and groups utils-apt-unattended-upgrade - (manual) run unattended-upgrade now utils-apt-upgrade - (manual) run apt upgrade now utils-autorestart - (manual) reboot hosts if a Linux kernel upgrade is pending utils-backup-now - (manual) transfer latest daily backups from the host to the controller utils-bonnie - (manual) run duc disk benchmarking tool and download the report on the controller utils-debian10to11 - (manual) upgrade debian 10 hosts to debian 11
+users - setup users and groups utils-apt-unattended-upgrade - (manual) run unattended-upgrade now utils-apt-upgrade - (manual) run apt upgrade now utils-backup-now - (manual) transfer latest daily backups from the host to the controller utils-bonnie - (manual) run duc disk benchmarking tool and download the report on the controller utils-debian10to11 - (manual) upgrade debian 10 hosts to debian 11